What is Sjögren syndrome?

 Sjögren syndrome is a chronic autoimmune disorder.
 It causes your white blood cells to fight the glands that produce your body’s moisture.

 It affects more women than men.
-The two most common symptoms are dry eyes and dry Common eye and mouth symptoms can often be treated with over-the-counter eye and mouth Changing your diet can also play a role in easing symptoms.
+The two most common symptoms are dry eyes and dry Common eye and mouth symptoms can often be treated with over-the-counter eye drops Changing your diet can also play a role in easing symptoms.

 There is no cure, so it's important to work with a specialist called a rheumatologist to manage your symptoms.